Uivar

-Name
+Geography

+Uivar is situated in the lowland area of the Banat Plain, which, prior to the hydro-improvement works of the 18th century, was a vast marshland dotted with occasional gravel patches.
+The terrain is flat, with elevations ranging from 75 to 85 meters, and is bordered by a network of meanders, oxbow lakes, and large depressions.

+Uivar is located within the Timiș–Bega hydrographic basin.
+The main watercourses in the area include the Bega Canal, the Beregsău and Timișat streams, and the Țeba–Timișat Canal, all complemented by an extensive network of drainage canals.
+The Bega Canal traverses the commune from east to southwest over a length of 22 km.
+The Țeba and Timișat, now regulated, were formerly natural branches of the Bega River prior to its canalization.

 History

 Remains of Neolithic, Daco-Roman and medieval settlements were discovered on the territory of the commune.
 Archaeological excavations here revealed a Neolithic settlement from the 5th millennium BC that belongs to the Vinča culture.

 The first recorded mention of Uivar dates from 1811, when 50 German families were colonized here.
 Each family then received 32 jugers of arable land.
 In 1851 a new wave of colonization took place, this time with Hungarians from the Szeged area and Germans.
 The village then became German-Hungarian, but over time the Hungarian element dissipated, leaving an overwhelming majority of Germans.
-After World War II, their number began to decline sharply and they were gradually replaced by Romanians.
+After World War II, their number began to decline sharply and they were gradually replaced by Romanians from other parts of Banat as well as Vojvodina, Transylvania, Western Moldavia and Oltenia.
 Today the village is mostly Romanian.

 Demographics

-Uivar had a population of 2,453 inhabitants at the 2011 census, down 10% from the 2002 census.
-Most inhabitants are Romanians (73.79%), larger minorities being represented by Hungarians (16.06%) and Roma (4.65%).
-For 4.4% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (56.34%), but there are also minorities of Roman Catholics (20.67%), Greek Catholics (12.19%) and Pentecostals (4.53%).
-For 4.4% of the population, religious affiliation is unknown.
+Uivar had a population of 2,471 inhabitants at the 2021 census, up 0.73% from the 2011 census.
+Most inhabitants are Romanians (74.09%), larger minorities being represented by Hungarians (9.42%) and Roma (4.93%).
+By religion, most inhabitants are Orthodox (60.01%), but there are also minorities of Roman Catholics (14.16%), Greek Catholics (9.26%) and Pentecostals (3.56%).
+For 11% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Uivar is administered by a mayor and a local council composed of 13 councilors.
+The mayor, Bogdan-Gheorghe Săvulescu, from the Social Democratic Party, has been in office since 2020.
+As from the 2024 local elections, the local council has the following composition by political parties: